 There is also the likelihood, the unemployment figures below, masked the scale of unemployment.
 Some estimates put unemployment rates higher, reaching a peak of 22%, rather than 15%.

 In the late 1930s, a gradual re-armament programme also began a belated fiscal stimulus.
-This provided an addition boost to demand and economic growth.
-But, it was only the onset of full scale war in 1939, that saw a return to full employment.
+This provided an additional boost to demand and economic growth.
+But, it was only the onset of full-scale war in 1939, that saw a return to full employment.

-Real Interest rates are calculated by subtracting nominal bonds from a three year backward looking weighted average of actual inflation rates.
+Real Interest rates are calculated by subtracting nominal bonds from a three year backwards looking weighted average of actual inflation rates.

-Years of austerity failed to make a dint in national debt as a % of GDP.
+Years of austerity failed to make a dent in national debt as a % of GDP.